 Crystal Lake sits on a rock layer of porous limestone and water seeps out of the bottom of the lake all year long.
 Although the lake fills with winter snowmelt, by late summer the water level falls dramatically.
 By fall the lake is little more than a large shallow pond.
 The open water is far from the shoreline and a broad expanse of soft mud surrounds the lake.

 Camping at Crystal Lake

-The campground has water available seasonally but don’t count on it early in the season or in the fall.
-The campground is suitable for all types of camping – tents, trailers or RVs and several sites are accessible.
+The Crystal Lake Campground has water available seasonally but don’t count on it early in the season or in the fall.
+The campground is suitable for all types of camping – tents, trailers, or RVs and several sites are accessible.
 The USFS charges a camping fee during the peak summer months.